Renée Zellweger

-Early life and education
+Early life

 Renée Kathleen Zellweger was born on April 25, 1969, in Katy, Texas.
 Her father, Emil Erich Zellweger, is from the Swiss town of Au, St. Gallen.
 He was a mechanical and electrical engineer who worked in the oil-refining business.
-Her mother, Kjellfrid Irene (née Andreassen), is Norwegian of Kven and Sámi descent.
+Her mother, Kjellfrid, is Norwegian of Kven and Sámi descent.
 Kjellfrid grew up in Ekkerøy near the town Vadsø in the northern part of Norway.
 She was a nurse and midwife who moved to the United States to work as a governess for a Norwegian family in Texas.
 Referring to her religious background, Zellweger has described herself as being raised in a family of "lazy Catholics and Episcopalians".

-Zellweger attended Katy High School, where she was a cheerleader, gymnast, and debate team member.
-She also participated in soccer and powder football (a traditional girls football game).
+Zellweger attended Katy High School, where she was a cheerleader and was active in athletics, participating in soccer and powderpuff football.
 In 1986, her academic paper, "The Karankawas and Their Roots", won third place in the first-ever Houston Post High School Natural Science Essay Contest.
 After high school, she enrolled at the University of Texas at Austin, where she graduated in 1992 with a Bachelor of Arts in English Literature.
 While at the university, she took a drama course as an elective, which sparked her interest in acting.

 In her junior year, her father lost his job and was unable to support her at college, so she took a job as a cocktail waitress in Austin, Texas.
 She said of the job, "I learned a lot.
 As much as I did in my classes that that club paid for...
 I learned not to judge people, [and] that things are not black and white."
-She began getting small parts acting, and earned her Screen Actors Guild card for doing a Coors Light commercial.
+She began getting small parts as an actor, and earned her Screen Actors Guild card for doing a Coors Light commercial.
 Also while in college, she did "a bit part ... as a local hire" in the Austin-filmed horror-comedy film My Boyfriend's Back, playing "the girl in the beauty shop, maybe two lines.
 But the beauty shop [scene] got cut."
 Her first job after graduation was working in a beef commercial, while simultaneously auditioning for roles around Houston, Texas.